The Aria by Ocean Reef is one of the best full face masks available

 Don't buy a full face snorkel mask if you’re intending to use it while swimming laps.
 You’ll be disappointed with the performance, as full face snorkel masks are simply not designed for this.

-If you want to swim laps, or love duck diving while snorkeling, then have a look at the PowerBreather Snorkel.
+If you love duck diving while snorkeling, then have a look at the PowerBreather Snorkel.
+If you're looking for a snorkel to help swim laps, then have a look at our pick of the top 4 laps swimming snorkels.

 The Ocean Reef Aria full face snorkel mask is well designed and made with quality materials.